 How luxurious would it feel to take a bath in the morning?
 I personally haven’t done this yet, but I’ve heard it is such a powerful way to wake our bodies that are 60% water.
 Feel free to give yourself permission to enjoy a bath!
 Why not?

 If you have a wood stove or fireplace the ritual of building a fire first thing in the morning can be so comforting and soothing, especially this time of year.
 It feels almost meditative and brings warmth and love.
 Maybe even a little bit of fiery energy that you may need to kickstart your day.
 You could even try making a simmer pot with some essential oils, fruits or herbs.
 Try peppermint for an energizing boost, rosemary and lemon for a clarifying scent, cinnamon, oranges, or pine for a seasonal feel.

 Take a walk/run.

 If you are the active type, getting out and moving first thing is so helpful to release some pent up energy and bring balance to your day.
+This will set you up for a good morning and day ahead.
 Not only is moving our body first thing good for our metabolism and physical body, but also a great way to improve our mental health.
+Not to mention, spending time outdoors first thing (or anytime of day) is so good for our mental and physical health.
 Taking a walk or run without music/podcast helps us go within and listen to that inner voice, but if you need some motivation try one of Spotify’s themed mood playlists or a podcast of your choice.
 Jess and I will be suggesting podcasts later this week too 🙂

-Let us know what your goal for a morning ritual is below.
+Let us know what your goal for a morning routine is below.
 If you already started one– how is it going?
 We are in this together!